telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 > * A scrollable Grid with a set height needs to be visible when initialized.
 In this way the Grid can adjust the height of its scrollable data area in accordance with the total height of the widget.
 In certain scenarios the Grid may be invisible when initialized - for example, when placed inside an initially inactive TabStrip tab, or in another widget.
 In such cases there are generally two options: initialize the Grid while its element is still visible, or initialize the Grid in a suitable event of the parent widget, e.g. in the TabStrip `activate` event.
 >
 > * Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
 The exact number of records depends on the browser.
 If you use a row count that is larger than the browser can handle, unexpected widget behavior or JavaScript errors could occur.
 In such cases, revert to standard paging.
->
-> * Keyboard navigation does not work with virtual scrolling.

 ### Scrolling